codedoneright-eu/debian-deployment-helper/README.md

 Changelog
 =========================================================
+1.7 - 20/09/2021
+Fixed SSH script as expect did not recognise variables properly Everything was tested and works as intended, unless I need a new feature I consider this a final version as it does exactly what I expected

 1.6 - 15/19/2021
 Removed nVidia Drivers PPA (I added Ubuntu PPA to Debian without thinking...)
-Added module installing nVidia drivers from the repository Logging changed to be done in respective modules read.me cleanup
+Added module installing nVidia drivers from the repository Logging changed to be done in respective modules Introduced wallpaper module, it simply copies files to default wallpaper dir read.me cleanup
 Feature to add: check for VPN files and leave a log entry if not found